antoniospg/S3D-ASSIGNMENT/Render.md

 Taking advantage of the particle system created in the previous assignment, I decided to implement a system that makes just the areas that are emitting particles glow, so the shine effect will start from the bottom and progress to the top.
 <br/>
-To achieve this, I create a material with the same texture as the tree, but the Emission Map field of it was filled with intense red color, then I create a GameObject with this material, without a mesh associated with it.
+To achieve this, I create a material with the same texture as the tree, but the Emission Map field of it was filled with intense red color, then I create a GameObject with this material, but without a mesh associated with it.
-To get the glow, the post-processing effect bloom was added to the scene with a high threshold to make sure that the effect will be applied just in the intense red color of the material and not in undesirable places.
+To obtain the glow, the post-processing effect bloom was added to the scene with a high threshold to make sure that the effect will be applied just in the intense red color of the material and not in undesirable places.
 <br/>
 Each iteration, when new triangles are added to the custom mesh created via C# script, the "mesh" property of the GameObject is filled with an updated value, creating a progressive illumination effect, which can be seen below:

 ![Overview](img/render/glow.gif)
 <br/>
-**Figure 2:** Bloom effect in my particle emmiter model.
+**Figure 2:** Bloom effect in my particle emitter model.

 ## Shader Graph

 With Shader Graph it's very simple to get incredible visual results.
 Instead of writing code for the shader, you can create nodes in a graph network and connecting them to get, in real-time, the desirable result.
 <br />
 For this experiment, I create a simple hologram effect and applied it to my tree model, creating some sort of cyberpunk dissolving.
-The modeling is simple and straightforward, basically just applying a simple time-variant noise to the alpha channel and a time-variant function to the AlphaClipThreshold.
+The modeling is simple and straightforward, basically just applying in the AlphaChannel a noise texture to delimit clipped parts and a continuous and periodic time-variant value to AlphaClipThreshold .
 Both of the simple graph network and the final result can be seen below:
 ![Overview](img/render/shadergraph.png)
 <br/>
 **Figure 3:** Shader Graph network.